Seattle accused of discrimination for closing park to Christian rally amid left-wing protests

 Compliance with mask-wearing rules at mass gatherings during the pandemic has varied.
 A Sean Feucht rally last month in Portland drew hundreds with “very few masks in [the] crowd,” according to KGW-TV.

-Mr. Feucht, a missionary and musician known for his distinctive long blond hair, is no stranger fo Seattle.
+Mr. Feucht, a missionary and musician known for his distinctive long blond hair, is no stranger to Seattle.
 He drew hundreds of worshippers to an Aug.
 9 rally at Cal Anderson Park, along with protesters shouting “Hail, Satan” and “white Antifa yelling & threatening black local pastors,” he said in an Instagram post.

-Protesters tried to rush the stage where the worship band was playing and shut down the generators, “yet through it all … SEATTLE NEVER STOPPED SINGING!!!”
+Protesters tried to rush the stage where the worship band was playing and shut down the generators.

-“We saw salvations, healings, miracles and baptisms!
+Nevertheless, “we saw salvations, healings, miracles and baptisms!
 It was on another level!” said Mr. Feucht on Instagram.

-King County, which includes Seattle, is now in Phase 2 of Washington Gov. Jay Inslee’s coronavirus guidance, under which churches may hold outdoor services on their property with up to 200 participants, as long as they are wearing masks and households are distanced six feet apart.
+King County, which includes Seattle, is now in Phase 2 of Washington Gov. Jay Inslee’s coronavirus guidance, under which churches may hold outdoor services on their property with up to 200 participants, as long as they are wearing masks and households are distanced 6 feet apart.

 Sign up for Daily Newsletters